Chester Gillette

-Chester Ellsworth Gillette (August 9, 1883 – March 30, 1908), an American convicted murderer, became the basis for the fictional character Clyde Griffiths in Theodore Dreiser's novel An American Tragedy, which was the basis of the 1931 film An American Tragedy and the 1951 film A Place in the Sun.
+Chester Ellsworth Gillette (August 9, 1883 – March 30, 1908) was an American convicted murderer who became the basis for the fictional character Clyde Griffiths in Theodore Dreiser's novel An American Tragedy.
+The novel, and thus Gillette's case indirectly, was adapted in turn for the 1931 film An American Tragedy and the 1951 film A Place in the Sun.

 Background

-Gillette was born in Wickes, Jefferson County, Montana Territory to Franklin Gillette and Louisa Maria Rice, who married on October 21, 1883, two months after their son's birth. but spent part of his childhood in Spokane, Washington.
+Gillette was born in Wickes, Jefferson County, Montana Territory to Franklin Gillette and Louisa Maria Rice, who married on October 21, 1883, two months after their son's birth.
 His parents were financially comfortable, but deeply religious, and eventually renounced material wealth to join The Salvation Army.
-The family traveled around the West Coast of the United States and to Hawaii during his adolescence.
-Chester never took to the religious aspects of his upbringing.
+The family traveled around the West Coast of the United States.
+Gillette thus spent part of his childhood in Spokane, Washington, and lived in Hawaii during his adolescence.
+Gillette never took to the religious aspects of his upbringing.
 He attended Oberlin College's preparatory school on the generosity of a wealthy uncle, but left after two years in 1903.
 After leaving school, he worked at odd jobs until 1905 when he took a position at another uncle's skirt factory in Cortland, New York.